Generic Name: alvimopan (AL vi MOE pan)

 Get emergency medical help if you have any of these signs of an allergic reaction to Entereg: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Less serious Entereg side effects may include:
+Common Entereg side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.